acl-sigur/acl-sigur.github.io/iwclul2026.md

 # The 11th International Workshop on Computational Linguistics for Uralic Languages IWCLUL 2026

 The 11th International Workshop on Computational Linguistics for Uralic Languages (IWCLUL 2026) will be organized as a self-standing event.
 The proceedings of the event will be published in [the ACL anthology](https://aclanthology.org).
-The conference will take place December 10-11, 2026 with a workshop on December 9, 2026 in Munich, Germany at [Ludwig Maximilian University of Munich](https://www.lmu.de/).
+The conference will take place December 9-11, 2026 in Munich, Germany at [Ludwig Maximilian University of Munich](https://www.lmu.de/).

 <div style="margin-left: 50px; margin-bottom: 32px; margin-top: 32px;">